-- To promote early detection of community-acquired COVID-19 cases by maintaining a testing schedule for individuals every two to three days; and - To support and encourage workers in industry and students in schools to get tested by making testing access easy and convenient.
+- To promote early detection of community-acquired COVID-19 cases by maintaining a testing schedule for individuals at least every two to three days and daily as required; and - To support and encourage workers in industry and students in schools to get tested by making testing access easy and convenient.

-Establishing Rapid Antigen Testing COVID-19 screening sites can provide increased testing capacity to areas of need, promote testing in areas with low testing rates and to mitigate against outbreaks in priority settings including workplaces, aged care facilities and schools.
+Where workplaces choose to have testing onsite, establishing Rapid Antigen Testing COVID-19 screening sites can provide increased testing capacity to areas of need, promote testing in areas with low testing rates and to mitigate against outbreaks in priority settings including workplaces, aged care facilities and schools.